vekuaana/YouTube-Data-Extraction-and-AWS-S3-Storage-Pipeline/README.md

 ```

 ## S3 Integration
-Use the `main.py` script to integrates with AWS S3 to upload the extracted data.
+Use the `main.py` script to integrate with AWS S3 the extracted data.
 Remember that you need to create the S3 bucket beforehand for this use case:

 - Bucket Name: 'your bucket name'
 - Files Uploaded: